GuoJingjie/yade_code/doc/sphinx/user.rst

 HTTP overview
 --------------
-While job is running, the batch system presents progress via simple HTTP server running at port 9080, which can be acessed from regular web browser by requesting the ``http://localhost:9080`` URL.
+While job is running, the batch system presents progress via simple HTTP server running at port 9080, which can be acessed from a regular web browser (or e.g. ``lynx`` for a terminal usage) by requesting the ``http://localhost:9080`` URL.
 This page can be accessed remotely over network as well.

 .. _img-yade-multi-summary:
 .. figure:: fig/yade-multi-summary.*